-Here are some of the top San Jose schools offering training, including Certstaffix Training (68 courses), ONLC Training Centers (62 courses), and Sonic Training (54 courses).
+Here are some of the top San Jose schools offering training, including Certstaffix (68 courses), Sonic Training (54 courses), and AcademyX (37 courses).

 Established in 2012, Hack Reactor is a 12-week immersive coding school that offers software engineering courses, career placement services, and a great network of professional companions.
 Hack Reactor is located in San Francisco, Austin, Los Angeles, and New York and also offers both full-time and part-time courses online.

 Coding Dojo offers both online and onsite coding bootcamps and teaches three full-stack technologies in a 14-week program.
 Students can choose from multiple Coding Dojo locations including Berkley, Boise, Chicago, Dallas, Los Angeles, San Jose, Seattle, Tulsa, and Virginia.

 The Onsite Coding Bootcamp is an intense 14-week full-time curriculum that will teach you to be full-stack engineer.
 Unlike most bootcamps, this course provides you with different "tech stack" options that you can pick depending on the location of your school.
 It starts by teaching you fundamental front-end development with lessons in HTML/CSS.
 Afterwards, you will learn Python to set up your back-end.
 You will complete three projects in total and present your capstone to your peers and potential employers.

 As of July 14, 2020, the Data Science Immersive course is not available.